 Is there anything peppermint oil can’t do?!
 On top of all the uses we’ve already covered, peppermint oil is also great as easing digestive discomfort.

 The scent of it also helps to ease common symptoms of indigestion such as heartburn, upset stomachs and bloating.
-We recommend massaging some peppermint oil diluted in a skin-friendly carrier oil on your chest and tummy to enjoy the tummy-soothing benefits of this herbaceous oil.
+We recommend massaging some peppermint oil diluted in a skin-friendly carrier oil (including coconut oil) on your chest and tummy to enjoy the tummy-soothing benefits of this herbaceous oil.

 Peppermint Oil For Headaches And Migraines

-To use peppermint oil for headache and migraine relief, you can breathe in its soothing scent.
+To use peppermint oil for tension headache and migraine relief, you can breathe in its soothing scent.
 If inhaling it directly is too overpowering, you can also diffuse it.
-Another method would be to dilute peppermint essential oil in a skin-friendly carrier oil and gently massage it onto your forehead and temples.
+Another method would be to dilute the oil in a skin-friendly carrier oil and gently massage it onto your forehead and temples.

 Peppermint Oil To Repel Bugs/Spiders/Insects/Rats